cadrian/exp/README.md

 * `--dev1` and `--dev2` allow to display only the data out of once (resp. twice) the standard deviation from the average.
   This idea comes from *Petit*'s Roadmap.
+* Outsourced entries regexps to be able to customize them; this allows more than one regexp per entry type

 # Future work

-* Outsource entries regexps to be able to customize them; maybe allow more than one regexp per entry type
 * Color graphs
 * XDG support for easier development *and* standard deployment of configuration files